saqibsafdar11/Customers-and-Products-Analysis-Using-SQL/README.md

    - Maximum CAC = $39,039.59 * 0.60
    - Maximum CAC = $23,423.75

-Thus, based on this example, you can spend up to $23,423.75 on acquiring each new customer to maintain a desired profit margin of 40%.
+Thus, based on this example, we can spend up to $23,423.75 on acquiring each new customer to maintain a desired profit margin of 40%.

 ### Using LTV for Future Predictions